OXY Q4 2025 Earnings Call Summary | Stock Taper

 • Adjusted Earnings: $0.31 per diluted share; reported loss of $0.07 per diluted share due to charges related to the OxyChem sale.

-• Free Cash Flow: Generated approximately $1 billion in Q4 and $4.3 billion for the full year, despite a 14% decline in oil prices from 2024.
+• Free Cash Flow: Generated approximately $1 billion in Q4, totaling $4.3 billion for the year, despite a 14% decline in oil prices from 2024.

-• Debt Reduction: Reduced principal debt to approximately $15 billion, with a tender offer expected to lower it further to $14.3 billion.
+• Debt Reduction: Reduced principal debt by $4 billion to approximately $15 billion, with plans for a tender offer to lower it further to $14.3 billion.

-• Production: Set an annual production record of 1.4 million BOE per day, exceeding guidance by 21,000 BOE per day in Q4.
+• Production: Achieved record annual production of 1.4 million BOE per day, exceeding guidance by 21,000 BOE per day in Q4.

 2. Strategic Updates and Business Highlights

-• Portfolio Optimization: Sale of OxyChem completed, strengthening the balance sheet and focusing on high-return oil and gas assets.
+• Portfolio Optimization: The sale of OxyChem was a strategic move to strengthen the balance sheet and focus on high-return oil and gas assets.

-• Operational Excellence: Achieved a 107% organic reserves replacement ratio and a 98% all-in ratio, with a total resource base now at 16.5 billion BOE.
+• Reserves Replacement: Achieved a 107% organic reserves replacement ratio, with a total resource base now at 16.5 billion BOE.

 3. Forward Guidance and Outlook

-• Dividend Increase: Announced an 8% increase in the quarterly dividend, emphasizing a commitment to sustainable returns for shareholders.
+• Dividend Increase: Announced an 8% increase to the quarterly dividend, reflecting a commitment to returning value to shareholders.

 4. Bad News, Challenges, or Points of Concern